SilasRosenskjold/Portfolio/README.md

 # Portfolio

-A collection of python codes I have
+This is a little collection of Python code I have written a part of my Python studies.
+Note that it is all in Python 3.
+Any comments and feedback are highly appreciated :)